Nike-rgb/File-share-app-with-ReactJS/README.md

 # File sharing app UI with ReactJs

 This is continuation of my file sharing PWA.

-This is the React Frontend
+This is the React Frontend.

 Go to my repository [FileShare-API](https://github.com/Nike-rgb/FileShare-API.git) to get access to the backend.

 **Features**